top of page

 Probably the most well-known haunted place in Ohio, the Moonville Tunnel is an abandoned railroad tunnel located in the middle of Wayne National Forest near McArthur and next to Lake Hope State Park.
 It is a popular place to visit in the middle of the night, when it is said that the ghost of an old railroad worker can still be seen walking with his lantern through the tunnel.

-While people visit the tunnel year-round, it has become most popular to visit during the Midnight to Moonville festival, taking place on Oct.
-14 this year.
+While people visit the tunnel year-round, it has become most popular to visit during the Midnight to Moonville festival.
+Although it is not taking place in 2024, it is expected to return in 2025.

 Other activities to enjoy in this area include the Moonville Rail Trail and King’s Hollow Tunnel, the Zaleski Backpack Trail and waterfall and a secluded, peaceful camping experience at Under the Stars Campground.